idhyt/strore_xss_fuzz/src/README.md

-a thoughts of xss fuzz by chrome.
+a thought of xss fuzz by chrome.

 if you have any suggestions and good ideas,please email me!